Vidara-Methsandi/Vidara-Methsandi/README.md

 This is the Home page!

-I'm a enginnering student at the University of Sri Jayawardenapura.
+I'm a undergraduate of Computer Enginnering at the University of Sri Jayawardenapura.